gmachhh/gmachhh/README.md

 - ⚙️ C# and ASP.NET Core
 - 🔗 API integration
 - 🗄️ SQL and MySQL
-- 🛠️ Technical support and troubleshooting
-- 🤖 Artificial Intelligence and Prompt Engineering
 - 🔧 Hardware and digital fabrication

 > **Building a strong foundation to become a Back-end Developer, with a focus on Java and continuous learning.** 🚀## 🎓 Education & Experience